 You can take out as many pensions as you wish.
 Each scheme will have its own administration charges.
 It may be worth seeking advice from an independent adviser before taking out more than one scheme.

-Can I pay as much as I want into my pensions?
+How much can I pay into my pensions?

 You can save as much as you like into different registered pension schemes and get tax relief on contributions of up to 100 per cent of your earnings (salary and other earned income) each year, provided you paid the contribution before age 75.

 However, the amount you save each year towards a pension where you benefit from tax relief is subject to an 'annual allowance'.
-In the tax year 2017-2018 the annual allowance is £40,000.
+Find out more about the current annual allowance for tax relief at the link below: